angelovangel/beautiful-jekyll/cv.md

 **2009-2019** \| **Group leader**, [Department of Microbiology](http://mibio.wzw.tum.de/index.php?id=4), Technical University of Munich, Germany

+* Development of new tools for metagenomic library construction
 * Screening, purification and biochemical characterization of polysaccharide-degrading enzymes from extremophilic microorganisms and from metagenomic libraries
 * Natural transformation in Gram-positive microorganisms
 * Metabolic engineering of *Thermus thermophilus* and *Micrococcus luteus*